JonathanEarle/GrocerySimulation/README.md

 # GrocerySimulation

-Contains data collected from a supermarket's queue and a python implementation of their simulation.
+Contains data collected from a supermarket's queues and a python implementation of their simulation.